norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb-multi-region.md

 #### 2. Change source code

 Based on how your application is implemented, you may need to change the [connection policy](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.client.connectionpolicy?view=azure-dotnet) in your source code.
 But typically you don't need to change your source code.
 That's because you always use `["writeRegion", "readRegion1", "readRegion2" ...]` as the preferred locations list.
 When the disaster happens, `"writeRegion"` is not available and the Cosmos SDK will automatically try to connect to `"readRegion1"`.
-So we the failover finishes, your application will come online.
+So when the failover finishes, the SDK can connect to it and your application will come online.

 #### 3. Push your application

 - If you haven't changed your source code in step 2, skip this step.
-- If you have changed the source code, use `cf push` to re-push your application, your application will be temporarily offline during pushing.
+- If you have changed the source code, use `cf push` to re-push your application.

 <br>
-You may have noticed that if you enable auto failover and the source code doesn't need to be changed, you even don't need to do anything when the write region is out of service!
+You may have noticed that if you enable auto failover and the source code doesn't need to be changed, the only thing you need to do is waiting for the failover finish.
+You can use Azure portal to monitor the progress of failover.

 ### II.
 Steps for recovering from an outage of Azure region